tephyxp/bookworms/README.md

 - **HTML5**: Structuring the content of the web application
 - **Tailwind CSS (v3.4.4)**: Utility-first CSS framework for styling
 - **PostCSS (v8.4.38)**: CSS processor used with Tailwind CSS
-- **Autoprefixer (v10.4.19)**: Adds vendor prefixes for browser compatibility
+- **Autoprefixer (v10.4.19)**: Adds vendor prefixes for browser compatibility, used with PostCSS
-- **CSS3**: Custom styling
-- **PHP (v7.4)**: Server-side scripting language for backend logic
+- **PHP (v8.2.12)**: Server-side scripting language for backend logic
 - **PHPUnit (v10.5)**: Framework for writing and running PHP tests
 - **Composer (v2.6.6)**: Dependency manager for PHP packages
-- **MySQL(v8.2.12)**: Relational database system for storing application data
+- **MySQL(v8.0.30)**: Relational database system for storing application data
-- **Apache (v2.4.53)**: Web server used to serve the PHP application
+- **Apache (v2.4.58)**: Web server used to serve the PHP application
 - **XAMPP Control Panel(v3.3.0)**: Manages Apache, MySQL, and PHP locally

 ### Features

 - MVC architecture
+- Object-oriented programming
 - Password-protected admin page with login
 - CRUD capabilities
 - Pagination
-- Responsive design for non-admin pages
 - Search feature by book title or author
 - Confirmation and notification modals
+- Responsive design for non-admin pages
 - Personalised, original book reviews

 ### Project Updates

 When originally submitted in February 2024, this project was tailored to our class requirements for a desktop-only library book app in Spanish that prioritised backend functioning.

-Following project updates, completed in July 2024, the app:
+Project updates, completed between June and August 2024, include:

-- Features a new name, logo, and layout, as well as an eye-catching fluorescent yellow and lilac colour scheme
+- A new app name, logo, layout, and colour scheme
-- Uses Tailwind instead of Bootstrap for styling
+- Switching from Bootstrap to Tailwind CSS
-- Is now responsive on the main page and details page
+- Responsive main page and book details page
-- Comes with an extensive README
+- A comprehensive updated README in English
-- Includes a more extensive range of unit tests
+- A more extensive range of unit tests
-- Has been translated to English
+- Full translation to English of the code and web content
-- Showcases a curated collection of books with original book reviews written by Laura Artaza
+- A curated collection of original book reviews

 ### Authors